 Comment to 1997 change: This is former Rule 190.
-The service and notice provisions of former subdivisions (b) and (c) are deleted.
-See Rule 9.5.
-Other changes are made.
+The service and notice provisions of former

 Comment to 2008 change: Subdivision 64.4 is amended to reflect the Court's practice of considering a second motion for rehearing after modifying its judgment or opinion in response to a prior motion for rehearing.
 When the Court modifies its opinion without modifying its judgment, the Court will ordinarily deny a second motion for rehearing unless the new opinion is substantially different from the original opinion.